-- The layout of individual project components, specifically the locations of individual wind turbines, O&M building, substation, BESS, and temporary batching plants have not been finalised yet, and the findings of this VIA are based on the available preliminary development description.
-Initial recommendations regarding the location of specific project infrastructure, including potential "nogo" areas, visual impacts associated with the project and proposed mitigation measures as included in this report, are therefore preliminary in nature and will be revised and updated during the impact assessment phase - Similarly, selection of specific technology has not been finalised in all instances.
+- The layout of individual project components, specifically the locations of individual wind turbines, O&M building, substation, BESS, and temporary batching plants may not be finalised yet, and the findings of this VIA are based on the available development description.
+Recommendations regarding the location of specific project infrastructure, including proposed mitigation measures as included in this report, may therefore need to be revised based on the final project infrastructure layout and/or designs - Similarly, selection of specific technology has not been finalised in all instances.
 However, in most cases the specific choice of technology is not expected to materially influence the findings of the impact assessment, as the height and location of individual turbines are expected to be the most determining factor during the visual impact assessment - Artificial landforms and structures, such as berms, stockpiles, buildings, and even tall vegetation will all impact the level of visibility of individual project components.
 However, given the limited development within study area the influence of these elements during the viewshed analysis to be conducted during the impact assessment phase is expected to be limited - Determining the value, quality and significance of a visual resource or the significance of the visual impact that any activity may have on it, in absolute terms, is not achievable.
 The value of a visual resource is partly determined by the viewer and is influenced by that person's socio-economic, cultural, and individual background, and is even subject to fluctuating and intangible factors, such as emotional mood and appreciation of "sense of place" - This situation is compounded by the fact that the conditions under which the visual resource is viewed can change dramatically due to natural phenomena, such as weather conditions and seasonal change.
 Visual impact cannot therefore be measured simply and reliably, as is for instance the case with water, noise, or air pollution - It is therefore not possible to conduct a visual assessment without relying to some extent on the expert opinion of a qualified consultant, which is inherently subjective.
 The subjective opinion of the visual consultant is however unlikely to materially influence the findings and recommendations of this study, as a wide body of scientific knowledge exists in the industry of VIA, on which findings are based